 Travel.State.Gov > Intercountry Adoption > Country Information > Bosnia and Herzegovina Intercountry Adoption Information

-Exercise increased caution in Bosnia-Herzegovina due to terrorism and land mines.
+Reconsider travel to Bosnia-Herzegovina due to COVID-19.
+Exercise increased caution due to terrorism and land mines.

 Terrorist groups continue plotting possible attacks in Bosnia-Herzegovina.
 Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.